 And again this involves paying attention to your dog.
 There is probably no single thing that will most improve how you relate to your dog than learning to pay attention to what your dog's responses are telling you.

-I think that one of the ways to start click training is not in training the pet, but in playing a game among humans -- You Don't Say! -- where the goal is to get another player to do something specific like turn a toy car upside down without saying a word.
+You Don't Say! -- where the goal is to get another player to do something specific like turn a toy car upside down without saying a word.

 A simple description of the click and treat training technique.